 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, effective for periods beginning after June 15, 2022.
 This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITA) for government end users and requires recognition of right to use assets and corresponding liabilities for SBITA's that meet certain criteria.
-Accordingly, the SSEA has evaluated the pronouncement and management believes that it will not have any effect on financial position or changes.
+Accordingly, management determined that it does not have a material effect on financial position or changes, as such, GASB Statement No. 96 will not be implemented.

-Management has completed its assessment of all other new, but not yet effective GASB statements and believes that they will not have a material effect on the Organization's financial position or changes therein.
+Management has completed its assessment of all other new, but not yet effective GASB statements and believes that they will not have a material effect on SSEA's financial position or changes therein.